CodeCrew-CodeSchool/SideQuests/src/docs/Blog/Staff/DJ/Tech/Bitcoin/BitcoinDevEducation.md

 Each week, we had a few more chapter from [Learning Bitcoin from the Command-Line](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/) and were given a repo of exercises to test our understanding of the material.

-Some of the topics we covered and worked on from the book's first 13 Chapters:
+Some key topics that we covered and worked on from the book's first 13 Chapters:

-Building/Installing Bitcoin Core
+1. Building/Installing Bitcoin Core

-Bash Scripting
+1. Bash Scripting

-Hexadecimal
+1. Hexadecimal

-Bitcoin Keys
+1. Bitcoin Keys

-Bitcoin Block and Transaction Structure and Protocol
+1. Bitcoin Block and Transaction Structure and Protocol

-Hashing Algorithms: SHA256, RIPEMD160, Hash160
+1. Hashing Algorithms: SHA256, RIPEMD160, Hash160

-Bitcoin Node RPC Functions and Bitcoin-CLI Commands
+1. Bitcoin Node RPC Functions and Bitcoin-CLI Commands

-Additional Bash CLI Commands
+1. Additional Bash CLI Commands

-Creating, Sending, and Managing Transactions
+1. Creating, Sending, and Managing Transactions

-MultiSig Transactions
+1. MultiSig Transactions

-Locking and Unlocking Transactions
+1. Locking and Unlocking Transactions

-Hardware Wallets
+1. Hardware Wallets

-Bitcoin Script
+1. Bitcoin Script

 ## Technical Takeaways and Next Steps